metacpan/metacpan-cpan-extracted/distros/W/WebService-GoogleAPI-Client/CONTRIBUTING.md

 # CONTRIBUTING CODE

-- Use perlcritic and perltidy if my bracer style is offensive
-- This is my first module using dzilla to package a module - I'm not completely sold on it and may be using it incorrectly - advice on improving usage welcome
 - There remain a few architectural bad smells from the original source code this was based on - don't assume that the class structure is sane
 - Pull reqeusts preferred but whatever works for you I will try to work with